CSublow/milestone-project-2/README.md

 In addition to Google Chrome's developer tools simulating devices, an iPhone 7 running iOS v11.3 was used to test the app with its native Safari browser.
 The website was also tested on Firefox v65.0, Safari v11.0.2 (on a MacBook Pro 15-inch Retina) and Edge v42.17134.1.0.

-There was no issue detected during testing on Firefox or Safari.
-There is however a rather apparent issue with Edge, for which I am at a loss as to how to fix.
+There was no issues detected during the testing of the mentioned browsers, apart from a rather apparent issue with Edge, for which I am at a loss as to how to fix.
 This issue is detailed within the [Known Issues](#known-issues) section.

 In addition to modern browser testing, the app was tested on IE version 11.0.9600.19130.
-A tool from [browserling](https://www.browserling.com/internet-explorer-testing) was also used in order to simulate the website running on IE9 and IE10.
-The only issue found during IE testing was that the Spotify player does not display correctly.
-On further investigation this was discovered to be due to the Spotify player [not being supported in IE](https://support.spotify.com/uk/using_spotify/the_basics/webplayer/).
-This led to additional content being added for the benefit of IE users which is detailed [here](#ie-feature).
+On this browser, none of the charts were rendered.
+After some searching, I found that DC.js is tested in IE but that [mine wasn’t the only issue] https://stackoverflow.com/questions/50047687/dc-js-im-facing-issues-rendering-the-dc-js-dashboards-in-ie-11) and that issues relating to DC.js working with IE [have been documented](https://github.com/dc-js/dc.js/issues/1334).

+I also used a tool from [browserling](https://www.browserling.com/internet-explorer-testing) to test the app on IE9, to see if the issue was confined to IE11.
+The same issue does occur in IE9.

+Due to IE being a legacy browser, and with Windows 10 (and Edge) becoming more and more common, I opted to not support IE in any of its incarnations.
+To this effect, a user trying to view the app on IE will see a page similar to the no-js functionality, asking them to upgrade their browser.

 <a name="known-issues"></a>
 ### Known Issues